jiasir/get-dns/README.md

-get-windns
+get-dns
 ==========

-A program to get windows DNS record
+A program to get windows DNS records